 Plane Trees Cottage accommodation summary

-Open plan kitchen-dining-living space with wood burner
+Open plan kitchen-dining-living room

 Cottage garden with seating area